briemadu/evalNLP/bibliography.md

 ---
 ## :books: Bibliography :books:

-This course will not follow a specific source.
-Each lecture will have links to corresponding material.
-However, even though almost 25 years old, this textbook is a good companion for the course, available in the UP library (also as e-book):
+This course will not follow a single specific source.
+Each lecture will have links to corresponding material and I will also list relevant work here.

+Even though almost 25 years old, this textbook is a good companion for the course, available in the UP library (also as e-book):

-* JONES, Karen Sparck & GALLIERS, Julia R. Evaluating Natural Language Processing Systems: An Analysis and Review.
+* SPARCK JONES, Karen & GALLIERS, Julia R. Evaluating Natural Language Processing Systems: An Analysis and Review.
 Berlin: Springer, 1996. [link](https://opac.ub.uni-potsdam.de/DB=1/SET=1/TTL=1/SHW?FRST=2)
+* GALLIERS, Julia R.; SPARCK JONES, Karen.
+Evaluating natural language processing systems.
+University of Cambridge, Computer Laboratory, 1993.

 A comprehensive overview is available at:

 * RESNIK, Philip & LIN, Jimmy.
 Evaluation of NLP Systems.
 In: Clark, Alexander; Fox, Chris & Lappin, Shalom (Eds.).
 The handbook of computational linguistics and natural language processing.
 John Wiley & Sons, 2010, pp. 271-295.

-A list of papers will be added here soon.
+Some other references (will be extended):

+* SPARCK JONES, Karen.
+Towards better NLP system evaluation.
+In: Human Language Technology: Proceedings of a Workshop held at Plainsboro, New Jersey, March 8-11, 1994. [link](https://www.aclweb.org/anthology/H94-1018.pdf)